Tamburasca/fronius2influx/README.md

 * Forecast: predicted solar flux on all PV panels accumulated over the step size ECMWF provides for the next 10 days.

-Moreover, bucket "aggregates", measurement "daily" represents a materialized view over all energy data downsampled to 1 minute.
+Moreover, the measurement "daily" in bucket "aggregates" represents a materialized view over all energy data downsampled to 1 minute.
 The [task](https://github.com/Tamburasca/fronius2influx/blob/main/docker/data/influxdb2/explorer/downsample.flux) for the creation of the materialized view runs once a day triggered by an influxDB scheduler.